SnorreAldstedt/csharp-auth-jwt/README.md

   - endpoint for a user to view all posts for users they are following e.g. `GET /viewall/1`
 - Allow a user to comment on another post and show these in another endpoint like `GET /postswithcomments`
 - Explore roles e.g. `[Authorize(Role="Administrator")]` and ensure that the post edit feature (aka. the PUT) can be edited by the author AND administrator.

+### Snorre's Solution

+Did the jwt authentication in the cinema challenge.